Impact

 Risk and Exploitability

-Risk remains medium due to the lack of publicly available exploits or EPSS data, and the vulnerability is not listed in CISA's KEV catalog.
+Risk remains medium, with an EPSS score of 0.00013 indicating a very low exploitation probability, and the vulnerability is not listed in CISA's KEV catalog.
 The attack vector is inferred to be remote via the web interface, requiring a user to navigate to a protected resource that is incorrectly accessible.
 There is no official workaround; therefore, sites should upgrade the plugin promptly or disable affected functionality until a patched version is released.

 OpenCVE Enrichment